The Only Comparison of Cincinnati Bell Vs Spectrum You Need

 Here’s a look at both providers’ internet services side-by-side.
 Let’s examine Cincinnati Bell first.
 The provider ranks 8th in the United States in terms of fiber coverage area.
-In addition to a robust fiber infrastructure, the provider also delivers high-speed cable internet as well as DSL.
+In addition to robust fiber infrastructure, the provider also delivers high-speed cable internet as well as DSL.
 With this provider, you can get a maximum speed of up to 1 Gbps, if you choose the highest-tier fiber internet plan.
 Of course, fiber internet usually has limited availability, and the case is no different from Cincinnati Bell.
 The provider also offers three distinct TV plans and also partners with DIRECTV to deliver entertainment options to its subscribers.

 By comparison, Spectrum ranks as the 2nd largest cable internet provider in the United States.
 It has a massive coverage area, with services available in 44 states across the United States.
-It also has more than 25 million internet subscribers as well as more than 15 million pay TV customers.
+It also has more than 25 million internet subscribers as well as more than 15 million pay-TV customers.
 The provider primarily offers high-speed cable internet and cable TV, as well as home phone services.
 It does not offer high-speed fiber internet, but it’s top tier cable internet plans can often reach similar speeds.
 The provider has 3 distinct cable TV plans and often encourages subscribers to bundle their services by offering great deals and promotions.
-Spectrum is one of the largest cable internet and TV providers in the United States and remains one of the most commonly found service providers virtually everywhere in America.
+Spectrum is one of the largest cable internets and TV providers in the United States and remains one of the most commonly found service providers virtually everywhere in America.

 Comparing Internet Speeds